Warren Hastings: Impeachment

-In 1785, after 10 years of service, during which he helped extend and regularise the nascent Raj created by Clive of India, Hastings resigned.
+In 1785, after 10 years of service, during which he helped extend and regularise the nascent British rule created by Clive of India, Hastings resigned.
 He was replaced by the Earl Cornwallis; Cornwallis served as Commander-in-Chief of British India and Governor of the Presidency of Fort William, also known as the Bengal Presidency.

 On return to England, Hastings was impeached in the House of Commons for alleged crimes in India, notably embezzlement, extortion and coercion, and an alleged judicial killing of Maharaja Nandakumar.
 At first thought unlikely to succeed, the prosecution was managed by MPs including Edmund Burke, encouraged by Sir Philip Francis, whom Hastings had wounded during a duel in India, Charles James Fox and Richard Brinsley Sheridan.
 When the charges of the indictment were read, the 20 counts took Edmund Burke two full days to read.
-According to historian Mithi Mukherjee, the trial instituted debate between two radically opposed visions of empire – one based on ideas of power and conquest in pursuit of the exclusive national interests of the colonizer, and one represented by Burke, of sovereignty based on a recognition of the rights of the colonized.
+According to historian Mithi Mukherjee, the trial instituted debate between two radically opposed visions of empire – one based on ideas of power and conquest in pursuit of the exclusive national interests of the coloniser, and one represented by Burke, of sovereignty based on a recognition of the rights of the colonised.

-The House sat for 148 days over a period of seven years during the investigation.
-The investigation was pursued at great cost to Hastings personally: he complained constantly that the cost of defending himself from the prosecution was bankrupting him.
+Following the indictment by the House of Commons, Hastings was tried by his peers in the House of Lords; the trial started on 13 February 1788 and continued for 148 days of hearings over a period of seven years.
+These hearings continued at great personal cost to Hastings, who complained that he was being bankrupted by the cost of defending himself.
 He is rumoured once to have said that the punishment would have been less extreme had he pleaded guilty.
 The House of Lords acquitted him of all charges on 24 April 1795.
 The Company subsequently compensated him with £4,000 annually, retroactive to the date he returned to England, but did not reimburse his legal fees, which he claimed to have been £70,000.
 He collected the stipend for nearly 29 years.
 Throughout the years of the trial, Hastings lived in considerable style at his leased town house, Somerset House, Park Lane.
 He subsequently sold the lease at auction for £9,450.

 Among many who supported him in print was the pamphleteer Ralph Broome.
 Others disturbed by the perceived injustice of the proceedings included Frances Burney.

-Letters and journals of Jane Austen and her family, who knew Hastings, show they followed the trial closely.
+Letters and journals of Jane Austen and her family, who knew Hastings, show that they followed the trial closely.